 In addition, owing to the difficulty of measuring, these estimates may well substantially understate the true extent of this egregious violation of human rights in the world of work.
 Whatever the precise number, the international community clearly faces an immense challenge in honouring the global commitment made in Target 8.7 of the Sustainable Development Goals to end all forms of forced labour by 2030 and to end the forced labour of children, along with all other forms of child labour, by 2025.

 It is important that in analysing statistics we do not lose sight of the human face of those who suffer these abuses.
-We are talking about women who migrate, often with their families in order to become tenant farmers.
+We are talking about women who migrate, often with their families, in order to become tenant farmers.
 They work without any formal arrangements, purchasing inputs such as seeds and fertilizer on credit with the promise of payment, minus the cost of the inputs, at the end of the season.
-But because they are illiterate, such women do not have the ability to negotiate input and crop prices and terms of their employment.
+But because they are illiterate, such women do not have the ability to negotiate input and crop prices and the terms of their employment.
 They bear all the risk if crops fail.
 When they earn less than the price of inputs, they are trapped in a cycle of debt bondage that may even be passed onto their daughters and sons.

 Many women and girls who migrate for domestic labour face abuse.
 Working in private homes, outside the reach of labour inspection or any other state protection, they are too often subject to long hours, low wages, wage theft, or even no pay at all, disrespect, and psychological and physical abuse.
-Their passports may be confiscated, and, unable to leave they are effectively trapped in modern day slavery.
+Their passports may be confiscated, and, unable to leave, they are effectively trapped in modern day slavery.

 When women and girls are trafficked for sexual exploitation, it is a major violation of their human rights and a vicious crime.
 It is also big business: ILO research indicates that two thirds of the estimated total of US$ 150 billion of the illegal profits derived from trafficking in persons and forced labour, or US$ 99 billion, come from commercial sexual exploitation.

-From its earliest days the ILO has been concerned with these issues.
+From its earliest days, the ILO has been concerned with these issues.
 We are celebrating our Centenary anniversary this year and 100 years ago, the first ILO Convention dealing with child labour was adopted, to protect children from exploitation in industries like construction and mining.
 It is an abject failure that children are still trafficked to work in these industries and a reminder of the urgency with which we must now act.

 A robust international legal architecture underpins our efforts.
 The following is a brief description of how ILO labour standards address forced labour, child labour and migration.